 Although many insurance companies will accept claims for dog bites, they can sometimes under-assess the value of the damages.
 They have an incentive to minimize payouts and maximize profits.

 In many injury cases, insurance companies may attempt to limit the amount of compensation they offer.
-It is best to consult a personal injury attorney who is experienced with dog attacks, as they will know how to advocate for your best interest.
+It is advisable to consult a personal injury attorney who is experienced with dog attacks, as they will know how to advocate for your rights and interests.

 What Is the “One Bite Rule”?